papyroplastics/memoria-somasafe-shared/docs/model-types.md

 The **CNN variant is the current focus**: non-recurrent strided convs and upsampling, which quantize cleanly for on-device training.
-LSTM/GRU variants are kept for comparison and as the teacher in a pseudo-labeling pipeline (`distill_labels.py`) that trains `FeatureMLP` on autoencoder-derived labels instead of synthetic ones.
+LSTM/GRU variants are kept for comparison and as the teacher in a knowledge-distillation pipeline (`knowledge_distillation.py`) that trains `FeatureMLP` on autoencoder-derived soft labels instead of synthetic ones.

 Reconstruction MSE is the whole detector.
-In-band spectral entropy is computed alongside it as a hand-crafted *baseline* that `distill_eval.py` reports for comparison; it is not part of the detector and never reaches the distilled labels.
 See [anomalies-and-distillation.md](anomalies-and-distillation.md) for how the score becomes a decision, how its threshold is calibrated, and how the labels are distilled.